jmarca/calvad_impute_missing/README.md

 number of simultaneous jobs is set to 1 (it is the only option for the VDS imputation).
 If your computer has a lot of RAM, you can run more jobs, or, by using different config files, run different sets of years or districts in simultaneous, parallel jobs.
+Note that if the tests pass okay, then these three command lines have already been run in a reduced form.
+Problems that arise are likely to be related to RAM issues, or screwy input data.
+If the tests don't pass, then you shouldn't try to run the following command lines, as they are unlikely to work.

 1. Impute missing data at VDS sites